 “You all know each other?”
 Trystan’s question cut through the conversation abruptly, causing all heads to turn toward him.
 When he realized the attention, he straightened and cleared his throat.
 “Uh, I apologize, sirs, for interrupting your conversation.
 I was merely curious.”

 Gabrielle regarded him before asking, “Trystan Carter, right?
 I remember seeing you at the Conductor Exam.
 Moerani told me you were good.
 I see you’re doing well for yourself.
 Climbed the ladder pretty quickly, too.
 King Augustus mentioned thinking of giving you a promotion to head royal guard.”

 Olive started at this and glanced at Trystan.
 Their eyes met.
 He looked just as startled.

 “I’m not surprised you asked if we know each other,” Gabrielle continued, rolling her neck.
-“I bet you haven’t seen our prince here talk to anyone so friendly like, right?”
+“I bet you haven’t seen our prince here talk to anyone so friendly before, right?”

 “But to answer your question, yes, we know each other.
-We’ve been acquainted since six years ago.”
+We’ve been acquainted since… just about six years ago.”

 Trystan took a moment to digest the information.
-After a beat, he startled.
+After a beat, he let out a breath.
 “Wait, do you mean… six years ago… during the Tragedy?”

 Olive stiffened in the silence that followed.
-And as he watched Lavi tucked a lock of hair behind her hair with an unreadable, faraway expression, his stomach churned.
+As he watched Lavi tuck a lock of hair behind her ear with an unreadable, faraway expression, his stomach churned.

 “We were some of the peacekeepers on the scene after it happened,” Izsak explained.